nus-cs2103-AY2021S1/ip/docs/README.md

 # Duke User Guide

-Duke (nicknamed ALIEN) is a schedule tracker that remembers your tasks for you so you do not have to.
+Duke (nicknamed ALIEN) is a schedule tracker that remembers and manages your tasks for you so you do not have to.

 ## Features